I saw a great quote on line a while back…

 I have been given several gifts – the ability to write clearly, the ability to simplify the complex, empathy and common sense.
 I’ve worked hard to develop these gifts.
 I use them to help others grow and develop and to create the life and career success they want and deserve.
 I believe that I owe it to myself, God, and the people who read the career advice I write, and those who avail themselves of my career success coach services, to keep learning, growing and developing my skills.

 That’s why I started blogging.
 That’s why I write books.
 Both give me the chance to use and develop my writing skills, and my ability to simplify complex things, like creating a successful life and career.
-I created my Career Success GPS System for the same reasons – to continue to develop my skills and to help others.
+I created my membership site, My Corporate Climb for the same reasons – to continue to develop my skills and to help others.

 When you focus on your strengths, you are emphasizing what you do well naturally.
 And this is important.
 When I was young, I realized that my strengths lie in my ability to think and communicate.
 I could always write clearly and persuasively.
 I wasn’t so good at math and science.
 For a long time, I focused on my weaknesses – taking advanced placement chemistry, physics and calculus courses in high school.
 I didn’t enjoy these courses, but I suffered through them – and did OK grade-wise too.
 I did this because in those days, I was the Protestant Work Ethic in overdrive.
 The less I liked something, or showed a natural talent for it, the more I chose to master it.